6 Things to Know About Child Custody and Visitation Law in Pennsylvania

 #5.
 Understand How Child Support Works

-Child support is the money one parent pays the custodial parent to properly care for the child.
+This is an important aspect of Pennsylvania custody laws and child visitation laws.
+Child support is the money the non-custodial parent pays the custodial parent to properly care for the child.
 This is meant to be used for their food, housing, clothing, and activities.
-Any extra money one parent agrees to pay the other can not be substituted for child support without clear agreement from the other parent.
-Even then, there is little that can be done in a moment to create legal proof of this agreement.
+Any extra money one parent agrees to pay the other cannot be substituted for child support without clear agreement from the other parent.
+Even then, there is little that can be done in the moment to create a legal proof of this agreement.

 How much someone pays in child support depends on several factors: